A note on increasing paths in countable hypergraphs: Introduction

-In this note, we show that (iii) $\rightarrow$ (i) of Theorem \ref{thm_hyper} holds if for all $v \in V(H)$, there exist finitely many $\beta$-cycles involving $v$.
-This result covers, as a very special case, the $\beta$-acyclic hypergraphs.
-This marks significant progress in extending the combined work of M{\"u}ller, Reiterman, and R{\"o}dl.
+In this note, we show that the implication (iii) $\rightarrow$ (i) of Theorem \ref{thm_hyper} holds whenever $H$ contains only finitely many distinct Berge cycles.
+In fact, we prove a slightly stronger result: if for all $v \in V(H)$ there exist only finitely many distinct Berge cycles involving $v$, then (iii) $\rightarrow$ (i) of Theorem \ref{thm_hyper} holds.
+This marks significant progress in extending the combined work of M\"uller, Reiterman, and R\"odl.
 The main idea of the proof is to first reduce the edge labeling problem on $H$ to a vertex labeling problem on its dual $H^*$.
 The problem is further reduced to a graph labeling problem using certain graphs introduced in Definition \ref{skeleton}.
 This reduction is done so that Theorem \ref{thm_graph} can successfully be applied to our problem.